MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-destination-lakehouse.md

    ![A screenshot of the Add destination dropdown list with Lakehouse highlighted.](media/add-destination-lakehouse/add-destination.png)

-1. Connect the lakehouse to your stream node or operator.
+1. Connect the lakehouse node to your stream node or operator.

 1. On the **Lakehouse** configuration screen, complete the following information: